c00lgat/OBSIDIAN/Basic Command Syntax.md

 ### Process/Services Commands
 - `systemctl`
 - `ps` - shows us what processes are running in the system
+- `pstree` - the same as ps, except it shows the results in a tree format
-- `top` - shows processes in the system showing based on the load, showing memory and cpu usage
+- `top` - shows processes in the system showing based on the load, showing memory and CPU usage
 - `kill` - stops processes
 - `crontab` - schedules processes or applications
 - `at.` - one time basis, same as crontab